mrknmc/ug4/it/report.md

 ### Rate

-The rate under this code:
+The rate under this code is:

 $$R = \frac{\log_2{S}}{N} = \frac{K}{N} = \frac{4}{8} = \frac{1}{2}$$

+where S is the number of possible codewords.
+This is $2^4$ as we can vary the 4 source bits and parity check bits are determined from the source bits.

 ### Bit error probability

-I arrived at the following bit error probabilities:
+I arrived at the following bit error probabilities for given values of $f$:

 +-------+----------+
 |  $f$  |  $p_B$   |